What does "Ōzaru" mean?

 Incidentally, there's food for thought on the LiveScience site, which says that running helped humans evolve from apes.

-On 19 September 2004, I and three friends took part in the Great Gorilla Run to raise money for the Dian Fossey Gorilla Fund.
-I was number 364 out of a total of nearly 650 runners, all dressed in full gorilla suits, personalized in a wonderful variety of imaginative ways (see more photos of the event).
+On 19 September 2004, I and three friends took part in the Great Gorilla Run to raise money for the Dian Fossey Gorilla Fund [this was in unified DFGF days at dianfossey.org, before in November 2006 it was renamed into The Gorilla Organization, gorillas.org and the US branch became The Dian Fossey Gorilla Fund International, gorillafund.org].
+I was number 364 out of a total of nearly 650 runners, all dressed in full gorilla suits, personalized in a wonderful variety of imaginative ways (more photos were here but are no longer online).
 The weather was clear but not too hot, and once I'd pinned back my eyes(!) for visibility and widened my nose holes, it was nowhere near as uncomfortable as I'd feared, although I did end up dripping in sweat.
 The 7 km route took us past most of the famous London landmarks (Tower Bridge, Tate Modern, St Paul's, etc.) including four bridges, whose steps were quite hard to negotiate.
 En route many people cheered us on, although it was sad to hear one young mother tell a slightly anxious child not to worry as 'the monkeys will be going back to their cages soon', as though that was where great apes belonged.
 We eventually completed the run in around an hour.
 Not bad, considering that my only preparation had been a similar run (my first since school!) the day before...

 In total I raised £988.18 in sponsorship (the site at www.justgiving.com/ozaru was frozen before I'd collected all of the offline money).
 Thanks should go in particular to the following:

-Overall the Great Gorilla Runs have raised over £1,000,000 (c.
-US$2 million) for the gorillas — a fabulous figure, but just a drop in the ocean compared to the funds needed.
+Overall the Great Gorilla Runs have raised over £2,200,000 (c.
+US$4 million) for the gorillas — a fabulous figure, but just a drop in the ocean compared to the funds needed.
 Please do look at the TGO site to find out more about why the gorillas are in danger and other ways in which you could help.

 Many thanks again to all who sponsored me, on behalf of the